ilyashusain/consul-setup/README.md

 # Consul Setup

-Consul Setup for 3 node cluster, each node runs Ubuntu 16.04.
+Consul Setup for 3 node cluster, where each node has Ubuntu 16.04 installed.

+# Download consul on all nodes

 First, on all nodes export variables to be called: